When the future of Spider-Man's next feature-film identity seemed still up for debate, a group of Washington-area filmmakers took notice and waited.

 One aspect of the character that particularly intrigued Stephens was how Miles acts in moments of doubt.

 "I loved how he struggled with wanting to be Spider-Man," Stephens said.
 "I think Peter Parker is a great character, but I feel like you can relate to Miles more.
 A lot of us struggle with decisions every day like that.
 Who do we want to be?
 What do we want to be?
 I'm in my 20s now, and I struggle with that."

-The star of Spider-Man Lives was ready to suit up.
+was ready to suit up.
 The film cast and crew of nearly 50 people - most of whom worked for free (minus the union actors who had to be paid) - were hired.
 The next step was securing a filming location.
 A film office in Frederick, Maryland would serve as part of the project's "New York".

 "Hopefully, we did a somewhat convincing job of pulling that off," Kander, the film's director, said.
 "The Frederick film office was very generous.
 They gave us a lot of really awesome locations, which probably wouldn't have been possible in New York because it would have been more difficult to achieve permits.
 (Frederick) can look like a small little town, and then look like a big city."

 With less than 10 minutes of screen time to work with, producers had to decide how those precious seconds would be divided.
 Beyond the action, the audience naturally would need to get a sense of who Miles is, and where he comes from.
 To do that, the movie opens with Peter Parker's death announced on the news.
 Miles hears his parents debate whether Spider-Man's presence in New York was a good thing.

 "I think if you just jump into an action scene without any form of framework, it doesn't really work," Kander said.
 "Especially because of Miles being a different character, and I don't know how familiar the general population is with him as a different character.
 So I wanted to introduce him as a person before he jumped into any sort of action."